 Running Gadgets: Your Guide to Getting Started

-It’s however, a problem of plenty.
+It’s, however, a problem of plenty.
 There are a plethora of running gadgets, which vie for your attention, each claiming to be better and more indispensable than the other.
 How do you choose the device that’s tailored to your needs?
-So, here’s a lowdown on the best running gadgets to look at if you want a technological edge as a beginner runner.
+So, here’s a lowdown on the best running gadgets in 2021 to look at if you want a technological edge as a beginner runner.

 Smart watches have become an essential commodity for beginners and serious runners alike.
 Most of these devices can provide insights about your runs, including your speed, pace, time, calories burnt, and heart rate.
 These are relatively affordable and easy to operate.